Applicants pursuing the following credentials must pass an exam prior to earning Endorsement:

 -

-Cultural competence.
+Cultural humility

 -

-Familiarity with standardized screening and assessment tools.
+Familiarity with standardized screening and assessment tools

 -

-Familiarity with service delivery systems that cater to infants, toddlers, and their families.
+Familiarity with service delivery systems that cater to infants, toddlers, and their families

 -

-Reflective supervisory practice (Infant Mental Health Mentor IV-Clinical).
+Reflective supervisory practice (Mental Health Mentor-Clinical)

-Part 2: 90-Minute Vignettes
+Part 2: 90-Minute Vignette(s)

 Part 2 is intended to measure the Applicant’s capacity to apply their knowledge of IECMH principles into practice and demonstrate a reflective, relationship-based approach through written responses to vignettes.
+The vignettes/scenarios are different for exam respondents depending on their category of Endorsement.
+See the categories below for more information.

 -